 Hey guys.
 I haven’t shared a mentoring project with you in a LONG while, but I haven’t stopped mentoring.
-In fact, I recently started a Mentorship Squad and will be inviting my mentees to share some of their journey with you.
+In fact, I recently started a mentorship group, (Sawdust Squad) and will be inviting my mentees to share some of their journey with you.

 For the last four years, I’ve been virtually helping people tackle projects in their homes, all over the world.
 In the beginning, my clients were required to write a weekly journal to share with you on the Sawdust Diaries.
 It was very time consuming to manage editing my clients’ photos and journals into posts to share –in addition to my own projects, videos, photos and posts.
 After a year or so I stopped sharing those projects with you, but I didn’t stop mentoring.

 This year, as I took on even more personal projects (taking on transforming whole houses with my Sister in 30 day stints), I stopped taking new clients.
 I love mentoring and want to keep it up until I’m 99, but I currently can’t do weekly sessions with individual clients.